OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:15

-and to have authority to cast out demons.
+and to have full authority to drive out demons.

 ## Mark 3:16